-- Dual purpose mission undertaken by the Space Administration of the DLR on behalf of the German Federal Ministry for Economic Affairs and Energy (BMWi) and participation of the German Federal Ministry of Defence. - Stringent reliability and security requirements for the military mission. - The scientific mission features cutting-edge technologies for flexible payload configurations: - 1.
+- Dual purpose mission undertaken by the Space Administration of the DLR on behalf of the German Federal Ministry for Economic Affairs and Energy (BMWi) and with participation of the German Federal Ministry of Defence. - Stringent reliability and security requirements for the military mission. - The scientific mission features cutting-edge technologies for flexible payload configurations: - 1.
 Gaining in-orbit heritage for new technologies and - 2.
 Providing in-orbit laboratory for scientific users - 3.
 Allowing verification of on-ground technologies.

-The Heinrich Hertz satellite mission is intended to verify payload and platform technologies such as:
+The Heinrich Hertz satellite mission is intended to verify payload Thus, the Heinrich Hertz mission is aiming at improving payload and platform technologies such as: